 Component Name Duration

 Session 1

 Lesson 1 - Introduction Discussion 10 Minutes

-Lesson 1 Better Set a Budget 20 Minutes
+Lesson 1 Better Get a Budget 20 Minutes

 Lesson 1 - Activity Sheet It's in the Budget!
 10 Minutes

-Session 2
+ession 2

 Lesson 2 - Introduction Discussion 5 Minutes

 Lesson 2 Get the Big Picture 10 Minutes

 Lesson 2 - Activity Sheet Start With a Goal 15 Minutes

-Assessment Show What You Know 10 Minutes
+ssessment Show What You Know 10 Minutes

-LESSON COMPONENTS Lesson 1 - Better Set a Budget
+Lesson 1 - Better Get A Budget

 - 1. Discuss what students think about money now and how they spend and manage it.
-Ask what they think their spending will look like when they leave secondary school, then university and then at other stages later in life.
+Ask what they think their spending will look like when they graduate high school and college and then at other stages later in life.
 What kind of longer-term financial goals might they have?
 (10 minutes) - 2.
 Explain that they will be learning to manage money by reading about a girl who goes from typical teen to financial whiz by working hard and making smart money decisions.

-Instruct the class to read Meet Nikki! and Goal Setting Lesson 1.
+Instruct the class to read Meet Nikki! and Goal Setting Lesson 1, Better Get a Budget.

-Discuss the concepts of timelines, setting goals, budgets and the following equation: Income - Expenses = Savings.
-Point out that different financial goals have different timelines.
-For example, saving up for a new electronic device has a short-term timeline of one to four years or less.
-Planning expenses for university might have an intermediate timeline of five to 10 years, while saving for retirement has a long-term timeline of more than 10 years.
+Discuss the concepts of time horizon, setting goals, budgets, and the following equation: Income - Expenses = Savings.
+Point out that different financial goals have different time horizons.
+For example, saving up for a new electronic device has a short-term time horizon of 1-4 years or less.
+Saving for college might have an intermediate time horizon of 5-10 years, while saving for retirement has a long-term time horizon of more than 10 years.
 (20 minutes)

-3. Instruct students to complete the It's in the Budget! activity sheet to find ways for Nikki to increase her savings.
+3. Direct students to complete the lt's in the Budget! activity sheet to find ways for Nikki to increase her savings.
 Encourage your class to apply this understanding to their own SMART goal.
 (10 minutes)